 In addition, the Centre publishes the monthly Corporate Law Bulletin and is actively involved in policy research.

-The Director of the Centre is Professor Ian Ramsay.
-Professor Ramsay welcomes any enquiries about the work of the Centre.
+The Acting Director of the Centre is Professor Rosemary Langford.
+Professor Langford welcomes any enquiries about the work of the Centre.

 Purpose of the Centre